EmicoEcommerce/Magento2TweakwiseExport/README.md

 Arguments:
- file                  Export to specific file (default: "var/feeds/tweakwise.xml")
+ file                  Export to specific file (default: "var/feeds/tweakwise.xml") store                 Export a specific storeId, only possible of Store Level Export is enabled.

 Options:
- --store storeId       Only possible if Store Level Export is enabled.
  --validate (-c)       Validate feed and rollback if fails.
  --help (-h)           Display this help message --quiet (-q)          Do not output any message